-This is a comprehensive guide to Italian ingredients, from seasoning to spices, from herbs to cheese.
-All you need to have in your kitchen to cook most Italian classic recipes.
+This is a comprehensive guide to Italian ingredients, from seasoning to spices, herbs to cheese, and the best Italian brands to buy.
+This is all you need in your pantry and fridge to cook most classic Italian recipes.
 All the main Italian ingredients and their main use in the traditional recipes.
 A printable shopping list at the end.

-This post is part 2 of 4 article series: Organize your kitchen and eat healthily.
+This post is part 2 of the 4 article series: Organize your kitchen and eat healthily.

 Ingredients in the Italian cuisine